avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 “A hybrid signature scheme combines a classical signature algorithm with a post-quantum secure signature algorithm.
 Before discussing the design of our hybrid scheme, we explain why such an approach is relevant instead of simply replacing classically secure schemes with post-quantum secure schemes.
 We present the assumptions below:

  1. Cryptographically-Relevant Quantum Computers (i.e. with enough qubits to break ECDSA) are not available yet.
  2. Classical signature algorithms withstands attacks from classical computers.
  3. The post-quantum secure signature algorithm might be breakable by classical computers due to design or implementation bugs.
 If any of these assumptions fails, using a hybrid approach instead of replacing classical schemes with post-quantum schemes indeed does not add any security.
 We believe that all of these assumptions are currently correct.
-The third assumption is motivated by a newly discovered attack against Rainbow, one of the NIST standardization finalists.”
+The third assumption is motivated by a newly discovered attack against Rainbow, one of the NIST standardization finalists.

 We can now discuss the informal requirements a hybrid scheme H should satisfy:
 1. If a quantum computer becomes available, and hence H’s underlying classical scheme is broken, H should maintain the security of its underlying post-quantum scheme.
-2. If a classical attack for H’s underlying post-quantum secure scheme is discovered, H should maintain the security of its underlying classical scheme.
+2. If a classical attack for H’s underlying post-quantum secure scheme is discovered, H should maintain the security of its underlying classical scheme."

 # Acknowledgements {#Acknowledgements}
 {: numbered="false"}

 This draft would not be possible without the support of a great number of contributers.
 We thank Stavros Kousidis, Robert Hulshof, Falko Strenzke and Orie Steele for allowing us to use their statements regarding composite signatures.
 TBD.